-To build further intuition, we quickly sketch another type of counterexample.
-Take a path graph of length $d$ and add a path graph of length $d/3$ to the middle vertex.
+To build further intuition, we quickly sketch another type of counterexample in Figure \ref{fig:1over2}.
+Take a path graph of length $d$ and add a path graph of length $d/3$ to the middle vertex as in Figure \ref{fig:1over2a}.
 What we observe is that the eigenvector changes along the long path, that it assumes extrema at its end and that the eigenvector is small and changes slowly on the little path in the middle.

-However, if we start adding paths of length 1 to the vertices of the short path in the middle (or short trees, even ones with bounded diameter), then after a while the eigenvector flips and assumes an extremum in the tip of short path in the middle.
+However, if we start adding paths of length 1 to the vertices of the short path in the middle (or short trees, even ones with bounded diameter) as in Figure \ref{fig:1over2b}, then after a while the eigenvector flips and assumes an extremum at the tip of short path in the middle.
 Perhaps the main contribution of our paper is a framework that clearly establishes \textit{why} this happens.
-The theorems we give are one way of capturing the phenomenon but presumably there are many other possible formulations that could be proven by formalizing the same kind of mechanism that we use here.\\

-A particular consequence of these ideas is that a generic tree should not have the desired property of $\phi_2$ assuming its extrema at the endpoints of a path of length $\mbox{diam}(G)$.
+The theorems we give are one way of capturing the phenomenon but presumably there are many other possible formulations that could be proven by formalizing the same kind of mechanism that we use here.
+A particular consequence of these ideas is that a \textit{typical} tree (say, chosen with respect to the uniform measure on the set of all connected trees of a fixed size) should not have the desired property of $\phi_2$ assuming its extrema at the endpoints of a path of length $\mbox{diam}(G)$.
+This appears to be an interesting problem.
 We refer to numerical work done by Lef\`evre \cite{lef} showing that all trees with $n \leq 11$ vertices do have the property but already $2\%$ of trees with $n=20$ vertices do not.
 Lef\`evre specifically asks whether a typical tree on $n$ vertices does not have the property as $n$ becomes large and we also consider this to be an interesting problem.